jacobra19/yakov.dev/blog/2021-02-24-my-plans-and-goals-for-2021.md

 ---
 slug: my-plans-and-goals-for-2021
 title: My Plans & Goals For 2021
+description: What I plan to learn and the goals I want to achieve this year
 authors: yakov
 tags: [goals, plans, 2021]
 ---

 2020 was a busy and challenging year; due to covid and downsizing, I had lost my previous job, and after more than two years, I had to start looking for a new job while the unemployment rate was sky high, losing my job caught me unprepared.
 When I was looking for a new job, I soon realized that even though I was practicing pretty modern and cutting-edge technologies, I still had many knowledge gaps.
 While searching for a new job, I learned a lot and caught up a bit, but I'm still not where I would like to be.